The project

 By removing present barriers to local snowsports participation, OURS hopes to increase access to snowsports to improve the health and wellbeing of Calgarians and their communities.
 The establishment of an urban snowpark facility following a proven hikepark model would not only improve the social, mental and physical health of Calgarians, but the facility will also become a community gathering space that fosters unique connections and partnerships.

 Hikeparks are understood as the winter compliment to skateparks, offering users a variety of terrain park features on a snow-covered slope to be hiked.
 Considering Calgary’s Olympic legacy in wintersport and the City’s significant investment in skatepark amenities for summer use, all Calgarians should have access to snowsport facilities for winter recreation.
-In fact, Calgary’s sprawling hills and vast river valleys already create the perfect landscape for an inner-city snowsport facility that would offer Calgarians unstructured and spontaneous active recreation close to home for the winter.
+In fact, Calgary’s sprawling hills and vast river valleys already create the perfect landscape for an inner-city snowsport facility that would offer Calgarians unstructured and spontaneous active recreation.

 Montreal is already home to over a dozen snowsparks of this nature, and since both Canadian cities share similar weather and geographical conditions, winter recreation projects happening there can be used as an accurate example of what can be achieved here.